skylight-hq/skylight.digital/_projects/usaf_jocas.md

 ---

 {% capture summary %}
-The U.S. Air Force's (USAF's) Job Order Cost Accounting System (JOCAS) II is roughly a 30-year-old cost accounting system that supports billions of dollars in annual financial transactions.
+The U.S. Air Force's (USAF) Job Order Cost Accounting System (JOCAS) II is roughly a 30-year-old cost accounting system that supports billions of dollars in annual financial transactions.
 As a subcontractor to Fearless, we're helping to revamp the user experience, technical architecture, and technology stack of